atimelikethis/salary-calculator/README.md

 # salary calculator
- calculates salary of an average salary earner
+ calculates salary of an average salary earner using java.